-- Up to 10% in co-operative production companies. - Up to 49% in: - i. manufacturing and distributing explosives, firearms, ammunition and fireworks, excluding the acquisition and use of explosives for industrial and mining activities and explosive mixtures for use in those activities; - ii. printing and publication of newspapers exclusively for domestic distribution; - iii. series T shares (i.e., a percentage of the total share capital that represents the proportion of agricultural real property and cattle and timber real property held by the company, which is subject to a special stock regime under the Agrarian Act of Mexico) issued by companies holding agricultural, cattle and timber real property;
+- Up to 10% in co-operative production companies. - Up to 49% in: - manufacturing and distributing explosives, firearms, ammunition and fireworks, excluding the acquisition and use of explosives for industrial and mining activities and explosive mixtures for use in those activities; - ii. printing and publication of newspapers exclusively for domestic distribution; - iii. series T shares (i.e., a percentage of the total share capital that represents the proportion of agricultural real property and cattle and timber real property held by the company, which is subject to a special stock regime under the Agrarian Act of Mexico) issued by companies holding agricultural, cattle and timber real property; - iv. freshwater fishing and sea water fishing in the exclusive economic zone, excluding aquaculture;